Which states have the most electric cars?

 Methodology:

-iSeeCars.com analyzed over 16.3 million 1-5 year old used car sales sold in May 2021 – April 2022.
+iSeeCars.com analyzed over 16.3 million 1-5-year-old used car sales sold from May 2021 – April 2022.
 The percentage share of EV sales within each state was calculated and used to rank all US states.

 About iSeeCars: